ulyssetsd/pi-grafana/README.md

 # Raspberry Pi Monitoring with Grafana

-Complete monitoring stack for Raspberry Pi using Grafana, Prometheus, and Node Exporter.
+Complete monitoring stack for Raspberry Pi using Grafana, Prometheus, and Node Exporter with **automatic data source provisioning**.

 ## ✅ Live Setup